Lead, Kindly Light: Pirate Verse

-Edward Henry Bickersteth (later Bishop of Exeter) added a fourth 'pirate verse' for the poem's republication in the Hymnal Companion in 1870.
 Newman was not pleased, writing to the publishers: "It is not that the verse is not both in sentiment and language graceful and good, but I think you will at once see how unwilling an author must be to subject himself to the inconvenience of that being ascribed to him which is not his own."
-This verse is not commonly now included as part of the hymn.
+This verse is not usually included in modern printings of the hymn.